davidserra9/M5/README.md

 ```

 The CVPR paper corresponding to all the tasks and experiments devoted to Object Detection and Instance Segmentation can be seen in: [Paper](https://www.overleaf.com/read/hcbxsbkrsmcb)
+**NOTE: The new version of the paper contains further improvements to week 2 results.
+We apply new splits to obtain more balanced annotations, revaluate pre-trained models with COCO and perform fine-tuning with KITTI.

 ## References
 [1] Ren, Shaoqing, et al. "Faster r-cnn: Towards real-time object detection with region proposal networks."
 Advances in neural information processing systems 28 (2015).